Download code.zip - 12.12 KB

 My code only uses the pin-based and the processor based for simplicity, but these fields are your real swiss army knife; you can control entirely what the VM is and is not allowed to perform.

-VM-Exit Control Fields These fields tell the CPU what to load and what to discard in case of a VMExit:
+These fields tell the CPU what to load and what to discard in case of a VMExit:

 This means that, after a successful VM Entry, the guest will start with RIP set to 0.

-You would think you were finished?
+You would think you are done?
 Hahahah.
 Not so fast.
 You have to give your new Virtual Machine some memory to work, and you have to configure the EPT.
 An EPT is a mechanism that translates host physical address to guest physical addresses.
 And because the structure is similar to Paging structures, we will first going to review how paging works in x86 and in x64 mode.

 In my previous article I noted that you need Paging and PAE style paging tables for long mode, but I didn't explain how to create such tables.
 Since they are required here as you see, here is a quick introduction to the paging mechanism.